Announcing Memgraph 1.6 - It's Time for Data Streaming!

 For more details, check out our Change Log.

 So go and try it out!
 You can download the 1.6 version here.
-If you catch any bugs or generally weird behavior, please drop us a line on our forum.
+If you catch any bugs or generally weird behavior, please drop us a line on our Discord server.
 And remember, if you need any kind of information about Memgraph, the documentation site will always be by your side.

 Happy hacking!